srl-ethz/FALCON/README.md

 # FALCON: Fixed-Wing Aerial Lifting and Carying of Objects inspired by Nature
-Repository with all the code that was written in the FALCON project.
+Repository with all the code that was written and used in in the FALCON project.

 ## Installation
 TODO: installation procedure